HW-PlayersPatch/File_Share/ChangeLists/Players Patch - Full Change List.md

 #### Missile Corvettes
 * Kamikaze multiplier 1.0->0.6 (To prevent exploits)
 * Weapon:
-    * Damage vs fighters 0.155->0.07 (they now perform closer to hw2c)
     * Damage vs hw1 corvettes 0.2->0.4 (now performs similarly vs hw1 and hw2 corvettes)
-    * Fixed a bug where they would deal zero damage to probes

 #### Laser Corvettes
 * Kamikaze multiplier 0.7->0.6 (To prevent exploits)
-* Fixed a bug with the attack script where laser corvettes would start doing evasive maneuvers and rarely attacking.
-This bug fix makes laser corvettes much more effective.
 * Laser Corvettes were the only corvettes negatively impacted by the 666 Bug.
 They are now performing as intended: the best anti-frigate and anti-capital ship corvette in the game.
 * Weapon:
     * Damage vs resourcing 0.24->0.12